ChronoZaga/Game-Mode/README.md

 -Turns the sound volume down to 0%/Muted (with "volume down" virtual keyboard button presses)

 -Toggles HDR Off (with "win+alt+B" virtual keyboard button presses)

--Launches Nvidia Control Panel (for resetting any driver/setting tweaks)

 -Launches any program user listed in the INI file